Outcomes Measurement

 Indicator B8

-Part B doesn't report on family outcomes, but they do report the percentage of parents with children receiving special education services that agree their schools facilitated parent involvement as a means of improving services and results for their children.
+Part B doesn't report on family outcomes, but they do report the percent of parents with a child receiving special education services who report that schools facilitated parent involvement as a means of improving services and results for children with disabilities.

 SPP/APR Indicator Analyses